PetalLifeStyle/petallifestyle/content/posts/Say Goodbye to Stubborn Blackheads Easy DIY & Product-Based Methods/index.md

 - A few drops of tea tree oil (optional)
 - A small bowl and spoon

+*Disclaimer: Some of the links in this post are affiliate links.
+If you make a purchase through these links, I may earn a small commission at no extra cost to you.
+Your support helps me continue to create content and share valuable resources with you!*

 ## Steps:

-- **Prep Your Skin:** Tie your hair back and cleanse your face with a gentle Korean cleanser, like Etude House Soon Jung 6.5 Whip Cleanser, to remove dirt and makeup.
+- **Prep Your Skin:** Tie your hair back and cleanse your face with a gentle cleanser, like Etude House Soon Jung 6.5 Whip Cleanser, to remove dirt and makeup.
 - **Mix the Mask:** In a small bowl, combine 1 tsp bentonite clay with 1 tsp honey.
 Add 1–2 drops of tea tree oil if your skin is acne-prone.
 - **Apply the Mask:** Spread a thin layer over blackhead-prone areas (nose, chin, forehead).
 - **Let It Sit:** Leave the mask on for 10–15 minutes until partially dry.
 It will gently pull out impurities without over-drying your skin.